 - Sprint car in New Zealand.

 - Jet ski in the USA and New Zealand.

-- Downhill luge in Rotorua and Queenstown (both New Zealand) and a similar thing on wheels in Portugal.
+- Downhill luge in Rotorua and Queenstown (both New Zealand) and a similar things on wheels in Portugal. and Italy.

 - Kart in Japan and Oxford.

 - Morgan in Sauerland.